 For what the continuous domain is concerned the Deep Neural Networks are identified as a suitable approach for reasoning at the cloud level.
 At the Field layer an approach based on regression techniques is indicated as more appropriate.

 The deliverable also presents approaches to identify specific anomalies and attacks.
 Abuses of computational resources can be dealt by observing CPU, memory consumption and system calls.
-Anomalies can be detected using Long-Short-Term-Memory networks and Generative Adversarial Networks as well.
+Anomalies can be detected using Long-Short-Term-Memory networks.